How to eliminate Flatworms (Red Planaria)

 Small reddish-rust colored creatures may already be in your tank.
 Or you may buy a coral and they'll appear as hitchhikers later.
 They may appear on the glass/acrylic, on the substrate, or on live rock.
 Due to their extremely thin bodies, they are called flatworms correctly.
-They appear almost two-dimensional, barely a flap of skin or perhaps a 'dangling chad'.
-They can move through the tank, elongating the front part of their body like a sail filling with wind, latch on to the nearby surface and pull the rest of it's body forward.
+They appear almost two-dimensional, barely a flap of skin.
+They can move through the tank, elongating the front part of their body like a sail filling with wind, latch on to the nearby surface and pull the rest of its body forward.

 They feed on small foods like rotifers, phytoplankton and such, and will grow out of control unchecked.
 Creating a mat with their bodies, they can smother corals or parts of the substrate.
 If they get to the point of overpopulating the tank, there is the possibility that they may die suddenly all at once, and the toxin they release at death can cause further deaths and even wipe out a tank entirely.
 Some predators exist, but results vary.
 Six Line Wrasses, Leopard Wrasses, Target Mandarins and even Blue Damsels reportedly eat these flatworms, as does one Nudibranch (Chelidonura varians), but some have opted for a different approach when these methods prove ineffective.

-Salifert came out with a product over a year ago called Flatworm eXit, a poison that only affects flatworms and is reef-safe.
+Salifert came out with an excellent product years ago called Flatworm eXit, a poison that only affects flatworms and is reef-safe.
 Let me add the qualifier that if your tank is heavily infested, Flatworm eXit will not be the cause if you lose livestock.
 The issue is that if many flatworms die at once, their toxins reach lethal levels quickly and this, not the product, can lead to deaths in your tank.
 Feel free to ask others about their results before using this product.
 When I used it, the only item in my tank that appeared distressed was my Hawaiian Featherduster.
-Its feathers were shriveled up and wilted and it looked very badly during the treatment, but afterwards it opened up completely.
+Its crown was shriveled up and wilted and it looked very unhappy during the treatment, but afterwards it opened up completely.
 SPS, LPS, soft corals and fish were completely unaffected, as were snails, starfish, crabs and pods.
 My infestation was low because I regularly siphoned out all I could see each week, before I ever dosed my tank.

 What I recommend is that you remove as a many as you can before you treat the tank.
 This is what I used, the Flatworm Vacuum™ :

-The day I was ready to treat my tank with Flatworm eXit, I made up 20g of new saltwater for a water change.
-I also hooked up a canister filter filled with GAC (granulaed activated carbon), and tested it to make sure it was ready to run.
+The day I was ready to treat my tank with Flatworm eXit, I mixed up 20g of new saltwater for a water change for my 55g reef tank.
+I also hooked up a canister filter filled with GAC (granulated activated carbon), and tested it to make sure it was ready to run.

 I dosed the tank with approx 60 drops of the chemical (1 drop per gallon), and the flatworms started to come out into the open, and died.
 They would die on a string, and similar to webbing, multiples would die on that thread.
 I used my vacuum system to suck out all that I could see.
 After the first hour, I added 30 more drops and continued to observe the tank and siphon any dead or dying flatworms.
 My skimmer was always on, but the bubbles were depressed due the treatment, and it took a couple of hours before it began skimming again.